junweic01/ParallelSpeculativeDecoding/README.md

 > - **provably lossless**
 > - **training-free**, and does not need additional memory
 > - &#128293; can be applied to any algorithms based on draft-then-verify framework, such as [EAGLE](https://sites.google.com/view/eagle-llm) and [Medusa](https://sites.google.com/view/medusa-llm)
-> - &#128293; Eliminating the burden of searching the optimal draft length, together with a larger expectation of accepted tokens.

 <br>